alanwflood/Alan-Learns-Algorithms/Big O.md

 The -1 comes from the initial call only being made once, as every other call is done twice.

 So when dealing with recursion go by O(branches^depth), ie: with two branches O(2n)

+# Examples of Big O times

+## O(1) time

+    Accessing Array Index (int a = ARR[5];)
+    Inserting a node in Linked List
+    Pushing and Poping on Stack
+    Insertion and Removal from Queue
+    Finding out the parent or left/right child of a node in a tree stored in Array Jumping to Next/Previous element in Doubly Linked List

+## O(n) time

+In a nutshell, all Brute Force Algorithms, or Noob ones which require linearity, are based on O(n) time complexity

+    Traversing an array
+    Traversing a linked list
+    Linear Search
+    Deletion of a specific element in a Linked List (Not sorted) Comparing two strings
+    Checking for Palindrome
+    Counting/Bucket Sort and here too you can find a million more such examples....

+## O(log n) time

+    Binary Search
+    Finding largest/smallest number in a binary search tree Certain Divide and Conquer Algorithms based on Linear functionality Calculating Fibonacci Numbers - Best Method The basic premise here is NOT using the complete data, and reducing the problem size with every iteration

+## O(n log n) time

+The factor of 'log n' is introduced by bringing into consideration Divide and Conquer.
+Some of these algorithms are the best optimized ones and used frequently.

+    Merge Sort
+    Heap Sort
+    Quick Sort
+    Certain Divide and Conquer Algorithms based on optimizing O(n^2) algorithms

+## O(n^2) time

+These ones are supposed to be the less efficient algorithms if their O(nlogn) counterparts are present.
+The general application may be Brute Force here.

+    Bubble Sort
+    Insertion Sort
+    Selection Sort
+    Traversing a simple 2D array